syncfusion-content/windowsforms-docs/WindowsForms/QTP/GettingStarted.md

 8. Perform required valid user-action in the application.

-**NOTE******
+**NOTE**

-Whenever the user performs any action involving the Syncfusion control used in the application, the SwfConfig file maps the control to the corresponding DLL.
+Whenever you perform any action involving the Syncfusion control used in the application, the SwfConfig file maps the control to the corresponding DLL.

-The DLL renders the correct method names of the Syncfusion namespace that will be called respective to the user-actions performed.
-These method names are then recorded and displayed in the screen behind the running application, as shown below.
+The DLL renders the correct method names of the Syncfusion namespace that is called respective to the user-actions performed.
+These method names are then recorded and displayed in the screen behind the running application, as shown here.

 ![](GettingStarted_Images/DefaultRecordingUsingSyncfusionControls.jpeg)

-**NOTE******
+**NOTE**

-This is called high-level recording, as the events are recorded with the method names of the Syncfusion namespace after recognizing the Syncfusion control, unlike the low-level recording in which the Syncfusion controls are not recognized by QTP and the events are recorded with default method names as shown below.
+This is called high-level recording, as the events are recorded with the method names of the Syncfusion namespace after recognizing the Syncfusion control, unlike the low-level recording where the Syncfusion controls are not recognized by QTP and the events are recorded with default method names as shown here.

 

 ![](GettingStarted_Images/DefaultRecording.jpeg)

-**NOTE******
+**NOTE**

-The low-level recording is the default recording, which is done by QTP when the steps mentioned in the Configuring Essential QuickTest Professional section are not followed.
+The low-level recording is the default recording, done by QTP when the steps mentioned in the Configuring Essential QuickTest Professional section are not followed.
 The recording can be stopped by clicking the Stop button in the toolbar.

 The process of creating and recording the test is completed.

 ### Running a Test

-On recording, all the user actions performed in the control are just noted with the corresponding method names of the Syncfusion namespace.
+On recording, all the user-actions performed in the control are just noted with the corresponding method names of the Syncfusion namespace.
 The errors can be checked while running a test.
-To run a test, follow the steps below:
+To run a test, follow the given steps:

 1. Click Run in the toolbar.

-**NOTE******
+**NOTE**

 The Run dialog box is displayed.
 The Results Location tab is highlighted by default.